Book a Call

 3. Language translation and sentiment analysis

-Large Language Models deliver sharper machine translation compared to older methods, successfully handling slang or tricky phrases.
-Google Translate, employing LLM tech, serves over 500 million people daily, translating more than 140 billion words.
+Large Language Models deliver sharper machine translation than older methods, managing slang or tricky phrases effectively.
+Google Translate, using LLM tech, serves over 500 million people daily, translating more than 140 billion words.
+LLMs also detect emotional cues in text, enabling companies to track brand perception, address customer complaints faster, and conduct more precise market research.
+By parsing tone or sentiment, these models support better user engagement strategies across industries, from e-commerce to media campaigns.

 4. Code generation, debugging and summarization